List of awards and nominations received by Timothée Chalamet

 Chalamet also gained recognition for his supporting roles in the 2017 films Lady Bird and Hostiles.
-The former earned him nominations for the Critics' Choice Movie Award and the Screen Actors Guild Award for Best Ensemble.
-The following year, he starred as a drug-addicted teenager in the drama Beautiful Boy, for which he received nominations for the BAFTA Award, Critics' Choice Movie Award, Golden Globe Award, and Screen Actors Guild Award for Best Supporting Actor.
-In 2021, Chalamet received ensemble nominations for the Screen Actors Guild Award and the Critics’ Choice Movie Award for Outstanding Performance by a Cast in a Motion Picture and Best Cast respectively, for his performance in Don't Look Up.
+The former earned him nominations for the Critics' Choice Movie Award and the Actor Award for Best Ensemble.
+The following year, he starred as a drug-addicted teenager in the drama Beautiful Boy, for which he received nominations for the BAFTA Award, Critics' Choice Movie Award, Golden Globe Award, and Actor Award for Best Supporting Actor.
+In 2021, Chalamet received ensemble nominations for the Actor Award and the Critics’ Choice Movie Award for Outstanding Performance by a Cast in a Motion Picture and Best Cast respectively, for his performance in Don't Look Up.
 In 2023, he received his third Golden Globe nomination, in the category Best Actor in a Motion Picture – Musical or Comedy for his role as a young Willy Wonka in Wonka.

 Chalamet's portrayal of Bob Dylan in the 2024 biographical musical drama A Complete Unknown earned him a second Academy Award nomination for Best Actor, making him the third-youngest two-time nominee in the category and the youngest since 24-year-old James Dean.
-He was nominated for BAFTA, Critics' Choice and Golden Globes, and won the Screen Actors Guild Award for Best Actor.
+He was nominated for BAFTA, Critics' Choice and Golden Globes, and won the Actor Award for Best Actor, becoming the youngest to do so in the category.
 He also received his first Grammy Award nomination for the film's soundtrack.

+His turn as the ambitious table-tennis player, Marty Mauser, in the 2025 sports comedy film Marty Supreme earned Chalamet another Actor Award nomination for the Outstanding Male Actor in a Leading Role, while also becoming the youngest winner of the Critics' Choice Movie Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy at both ceremonies.